 How long does the fire damage restoration process take?

 The duration of fire damage restoration depends on the extent of the damage.
 Minor repairs may take a few days, while more extensive damage could take several weeks.
-A restoration company will give you a more accurate timeline after assessing the situation.

 Will my insurance cover fire damage restoration costs?

 Most homeowner or business insurance policies cover fire damage restoration.
 It’s essential to contact your insurance provider as soon as possible to understand your coverage and begin the claims process.
-Your restoration company will often assist with documentation for the claim.

 Can I handle fire damage cleanup myself?